gogins/csound-ac/README.md

 ## Building On Your Local Computer

 The following instructions are for macOS.
-Linux and Windows are similar.
+Linux is similar.
 For more information, look at `./github/cmake.yaml`.

 1. Clone this Git repository.